Weddings at Trinity

 “We had the most amazing experience with everyone at your church.
 We can't thank you enough.
 It was lovely.”
 Erin Book

-"Trinity Cathedral is absolutely gorgeous and the people are so wonderful.
-We worked worth with Kathleen to coordinate our ceremony and right from the start she was so warm and helpful.
-My husband and I did pre marriage counseling with the Very Reverend Gregory who was also fabulous and supportive.
+“Trinity Cathedral is absolutely gorgeous and the people are so wonderful. … My husband and I did pre marriage counseling with the Very Reverend Gregory who was … fabulous and supportive.
 He was able to minister to us in a way that was down to earth and genuine and he preached a wonderful ceremony.
 Amy provided the ceremony music, which was amazing.
 Everything was perfect and lovely.
-I would highly recommend Trinity Cathedral!!"
-Megan Waters
+I would highly recommend Trinity Cathedral!!”

 WHAT IF WE’RE NOT MEMBERS OF TRINITY CATHEDRAL?

 There are many people who choose Easton for a destination wedding.
 We are pleased that you would like to be married in Easton and we will do everything we can to help you.
 The celebration of your marriage is a unique moment in your life, and preparation for it is important.
-Please read the following materials carefully and if you have any questions, call the Very Rev. Gregory Powell, Dean of Trinity Cathedral, or Maggie Trice, parish secretary, at 410/822-1931 (office) or you may email either of them at and email@example.com
+Please call with any questions Gregory Powell, Dean of Trinity Cathedral, or Maggie Trice, parish secretary, at 410/822-1931 (office) or you may email either of them at firstname.lastname@example.org or email@example.com.

 HOW FAR IN ADVANCE DO WE NEED TO PLAN OUR CEREMONY?

 Except in rare circumstances, Trinity Cathedral requires no less than 90 days notice be given to the Dean before he or she may officiate at any marriage.
 Therefore, it is important for you to make an appointment with Dean Powell at your earliest convenience so he may meet you and together you can make plans for pre-marital counseling.